mezzio/mezzio-swoole/docs/book/v4/intro.md

 For more information on the extension, [visit its package details on PECL](https://pecl.php.net/package/swoole).

-> ### Legacy Swoole compatibility
->
-> Since version 3.4.0, mezzio-swoole can work with either the original [Swoole](https://github.com/swoole/swoole-src) extension or the new community Swoole extension, as each defines the same classes, interfaces, and constants consumed by mezzio-swoole.

 ## Install mezzio-swoole

 To install this package, use [Composer](https://getcomposer.org/):